livingmap/documentation-LivingMapSDK/README.md

 You can then test the changes live by opening `_build/html/index.html` in your favorite browser.

+---

 ## Deploying to https://docs.livingmap.com

 Building and deployments to the [https://docs.livingmap.com](https://docs.livingmap.com) are carried out automatically via a CI/CD process.
 To deploy an update, simply have changes merged into an appropriate version branch or the `master` branch, then they will be automatically built and deployed within a few minutes.

 To monitor deployments, log into the [Read the Docs account](https://readthedocs.org/projects/).
+Access to